ironsheep/P2-vscode-extensions/spin2/TAB-NOTES.md

 ## Research: WWPTD - (What would Propeller Tool do?)

-I sutdied the Propeller Tool documentation to determine what special features are present with respect TAB and insert modes.
+I studied the Propeller Tool documentation to determine what special features are present with respect TAB and insert modes.
 Here are my findings:

 **NOTE:** *In Propeller Tool the backspace key behavior is also altered according to the custom tab settins.
 We are not planning to do this in VSCode.*